OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_node_installation.rst

 Step 8.
 Import Existing VMs (Optional)
 ======================================

 Optionally, you can import virtual machines already running on the Host.
-You'll be able to control such virtual machines from OpenNebula, although the set of operations is vastly reduced (when compared to the virtual machines started from the OpenNebula).
+You'll be able to control such virtual machines from OpenNebula, although the set of operations is vastly reduced (when compared to the virtual machines started from OpenNebula).
 Follow the :ref:`Importing Wild VMs <import_wild_vms>` guide.

 You can import wild VMs anytime later.